Nicolás Maduro: Interim president

-President of Venezuela
+Presidency (2013–present)

 The succession to the presidency of Maduro in 2013, according to Corrales and Penfold, was due to multiple mechanisms established by Maduro's predecessor, Chávez.
 Initially, oil prices were high enough for Maduro to maintain necessary spending for support, specifically with the military.
 Foreign ties that were established by Chávez were also used by Maduro as he applied skills that he had learned while serving as a foreign minister.
 Finally, the PSUV and government institutions aligned behind Maduro, and "the regime used the institutions of repression and autocracy, also created under Chávez, to become more repressive vis-à-vis the opposition".

 In April 2013, Maduro was elected president, narrowly defeating opposition candidate Henrique Capriles with just 1.5% of the vote separating the two.
 Capriles demanded a recount, refusing to recognize the outcome as valid.
 Maduro was inaugurated as president on 19 April, after the election commission had promised a full audit of the election results.
 In October 2013, he announced the creation of a new agency, the Vice Ministry of Supreme Happiness, to coordinate social programmes.

 Opposition leaders in Venezuela delivered a May 2016 petition to the National Electoral Council (CNE) calling for a recall referendum, with the populace to vote on whether to remove Maduro from office.
 On 5 July 2016, the Venezuelan intelligence service detained five opposition activists involved with the recall referendum, with two other activists of the same party, Popular Will, also arrested.
 After delays in verification of the signatures, protestors alleged the government was intentionally delaying the process.
 The government, in response, argued the protestors were part of a plot to topple Maduro.
-On 1 August 2016, CNE announced that enough signatures had been validated for the recall process to continue.
+On 1 August 2016, the CNE announced that enough signatures had been validated for the recall process to continue.
 While opposition leaders pushed for the recall to be held before the end of 2016, allowing a new presidential election to take place, the government vowed a recall would not occur until 2017, ensuring the current vice president would potentially come to power.

 In May 2017, Maduro proposed the 2017 Venezuelan Constituent Assembly election, which was later held on 30 July 2017 despite wide international condemnation.
 The United States sanctioned Maduro following the election, labeling him as a "dictator", preventing him from entering the United States.
 Other nations, such as China, Russia, and Cuba offered their support to Maduro and the Constituent Assembly elections.
 The presidential elections, whose original electoral date was scheduled for December 2018, was subsequently pulled ahead to 22 April before being pushed back to 20 May.
 Analysts described the poll as a show election, with the elections having the lowest voter turnout in the country's democratic era.